riccardogiorato/pocketbotanist/docs/README.md

 I trained two different models using a script from the Tensorflow Team:

 - Inception V3, one of the most famous model built in the last few years
-- Mobilenet V2, one of the new models type, focused on quick computations to run on mobile devices with a small footprint of the model (10 mb against 100mb or more, such as Inception 80mb, 8 times more )
+- Mobilenet V2, one of the new models type, focused on quick computations to run on mobile devices with a small footprint of the model (10 MB against 100 MB or more, such as Inception 80 MB, 8 times more )

 The setting for the training were: